|

 In April 1945, Groves asked the managing editor of the New York Times, then headquartered in the Times Square Building, to provide William L. Laurence to write about the project.
 From his unique position, Laurence witnessed key historic moments, including the Trinity test on July 16, 1945 and the Nagasaki bomb on August 9, 1945.

-These stories and more can be found in Guide to the Manhattan Project in Manhattan.
+These stories and more can be found in A Guide to the Manhattan Project in Manhattan.
 The guidebook can be purchased individually or as part of our set of Manhattan Project guidebooks featuring New Mexico, Tennessee, and Washington.
 You can purchase our guidebooks through our online store, through Amazon, or at selected bookstores.

-Publication of A Guide to the Manhattan Project in Manhattan was funded thanks to grants from the Fred J. Brotherton Charitable Foundation, Furthermore: a program of the J. M. Kaplan Fund, and the M. J. Murdock Charitable Trust
+Publication of A Guide to the Manhattan Project in Manhattan was funded thanks to grants from the Fred J. Brotherton Charitable Foundation, Furthermore: a program of the J. M. Kaplan Fund, and the M. J. Murdock Charitable Trust.

 Exciting NYHS Exhibition: WWII & NYC